mukul-B/ML_dicisionTree/README.txt

     finally return ratio of accuracy and total sample size

 choose_K(X_train,Y_train,X_val,Y_val)
-    in for loop get accuracy from KNN_test by giving differnt K values it also keep tract of maximum accuracy and its K value returns the best K
+    in for loop get accuracy from KNN_test by giving different K values it also keep tract of maximum accuracy and its K value returns the best K